Zephaniah

 Introduction

-Zephaniah (Hebrew: Tsefanyah, "the LORD has hidden/treasured") was a prophet who ministered during the reign of King Josiah of Judah (640--609 BC), likely in the years before Josiah's sweeping religious reforms of 622 BC.
-Zephaniah's genealogy is traced back four generations to Hezekiah (Zephaniah 1:1), almost certainly King Hezekiah of Judah, making Zephaniah a man of royal lineage and a distant relative of the king under whom he prophesied.
-His father's name, Cushi, has led some scholars to suggest African ancestry, though the name may simply mean "the Cushite" without ethnic significance.
-As a member of the royal family with access to the court, Zephaniah would have had firsthand knowledge of the idolatry and corruption he condemns so forcefully.
+Zephaniah (Hebrew: Tsefanyah, "the LORD has hidden/treasured") prophesied during the reign of King Josiah of Judah (640–609 BC), most likely before Josiah's sweeping religious reforms of 622 BC.
+His genealogy is traced back four generations to Hezekiah (Zephaniah 1:1)—almost certainly the king of that name—making Zephaniah a man of royal lineage and a distant relative of the very king under whom he served.
+His father's name, Cushi, has prompted some scholars to suggest African ancestry, though the name may simply be a personal name without ethnic significance.
+Whatever his background, his proximity to the court gave him firsthand knowledge of the idolatry and corruption he condemns.

-The book of Zephaniah contains the most concentrated treatment of the Day of the LORD in the entire Old Testament.
-Writing during a period when Judah was still steeped in the syncretistic practices inherited from the reigns of Manasseh and Amon, Zephaniah announces that the LORD's judgment is imminent -- not only upon Judah but upon the whole earth.
+The book of Zephaniah contains the Old Testament's most sustained treatment of the Day of the LORD.
+Writing at a moment when Judah was still steeped in the syncretistic practices inherited from the reigns of Manasseh and Amon, Zephaniah announces that judgment is imminent—not only upon Judah but upon the whole earth.
 Yet the book does not end in darkness.
-It moves from universal devastation to one of the most tender expressions of God's love in all of Scripture: "He will rejoice over you with gladness; He will quiet you with His love; He will rejoice over you with singing" (Zephaniah 3:17).
-The verse in 1:15 describing the Day of the LORD as a day of "wrath," "distress," "darkness," and "trumpet blast" inspired the medieval Latin hymn Dies Irae ("Day of Wrath"), one of the most famous hymns in Christian history.
+It moves from universal devastation to tender expressions of divine love: "He will rejoice over you with gladness; He will quiet you with His love; He will rejoice over you with singing" (Zephaniah 3:17).
+The description of the Day of the LORD in 1:15—a day of wrath, distress, darkness, and trumpet blast—inspired the medieval Latin hymn Dies Irae ("Day of Wrath"), one of the enduring liturgical compositions in Christian history.

 Structure